ShawnWintIT/Network-File-Shares-and-Permissions/README.md

 <img src= https://i.imgur.com/BluLCmw.png height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Observe the changes.
-Normal users won't have access to this unique file, if we created a accountant user it would be accessable.
+Normal users won't have access to this unique file, but we can make the user part of the member group to get access.